Report from Illinois's Sand Country

 Schanzle enters a grove of scrub oaks at Sand Prairie Scrub Oak, then emerges on the other side into another effusion of openness.
-This is an old farm field (on the maps it is tidily square, a hint at its past) abandoned some ten years ago.
+This is an old farm field (on the maps it is tidily square, a hint at its past) that was abandoned some ten years ago.
 The plant cover here is different from that of the older sand prairie a few dozen yards away, being made up of fewer grasses and more of what are commonly called weeds.
-The weedy area is gradually being succeeded by the forest, whose inexorable progress across its expanses, acorn by acorn, season by season, can be seen on the field's edge.
+The weedy area is gradually being succeeded by the forest, whose inexorable progress across its expanse, acorn by acorn, season by season, can be seen on the field's edge.
 There tiny oak saplings stand in perfectly ordered ranks, the higher, older individuals standing nearest the parent forest, the younger, shorter ones edging tentatively in descending order into the open space along the forest edge.
 The field is returning to its natural state—with a little help from friends like Schanzle.

 "The farmer planted some pines on the north and west side as windbreak.
 We came in here with chainsaws and cut them down," he says.
 "We figured they would have seeded the field if they were allowed to stand and we never would have gotten them out of there."

 In time the oak forest will take over the field.
 The debate about why some parts of the sand country remain prairie and others turn to forest still engages biologists.
 For a time it was thought that fire was the agent of the divorce.
 Prairie fires were common in the days before the white men came.
 Indians occasionally touched off fires to flush out game, and lightning set others.
 Fire burned off tree seedlings, while the tougher grasses, whose roots extended deep into the earth, survived to sprout again.
 Others maintain that summer drought, not fire, kills tree seeds unlucky enough to have been dropped onto sand prairie.
-However, once disturbed by plows or farmers who extinguish prairie fires to protect their buildings, crops, and livestock, the prairie is no match for the determined colonizers of the forest.
+However, once disturbed by plows or farmers who extinguished prairie fires to protect their buildings, crops, and livestock, the prairie is no match for the determined colonizers of the forest.